hschellman/computing-basics/_episodes/02-storage-spaces.md

 Note, if the destination for an ifdh cp command is a directory instead of filename with full path, you have to add the "-D" option to the command line.

 Prior to attempting the first exercise, please take a look at the full list of IFDH commands, to be able to complete the exercise.
-In particular, mkdir, cp, rmdir,
+In particular, cp, rmdir,

 **Resource:** [ifdh commands](https://cdcvs.fnal.gov/redmine/projects/ifdhc/wiki/Ifdh_commands)